Treasure Island (1920 film): Production

 In September 1919, announcements of the upcoming film in movie journals stated that Jack Holt would play Long John Silver and that Wallace Beery would play Israel Hands, though both roles were eventually filled by different actors.
 Both Holt and Beery as well as Lon Chaney and Bull Montana had appeared in Tourneur's Victory the year before.
-(Beery later played Long John Silver in the 1934 remake.)
+Beery later played Long John Silver in the 1934 remake.

 The film reportedly had color sequences, possibly hand-colored with the Handschiegel Color Process.
 The film opened in New York on April 11, 1920, and some contemporary sources give that date for the film's release.

 This film was actually the fifth and most lavish silent film adaptation of the story with productions made in 1908, 1911, 1913, and by Fox Film Corporation in 1918.
-This version was also the last silent production of the story, and the only version in which Jim Hawkins was played by a female actress.
-Although the reviews were not so good, the film was the most successful film Tourneur ever made, and was chosen one of the best films of 1920.
+This version was also the last silent production of the story, and the only version in which Jim Hawkins was played by a woman.
+Although the reviews were not especially good, the film was the most successful film Tourneur ever made, and was chosen one of the best films of 1920.
 Chaney fans consider it one of the most desirable of all his "lost films" to discover.

 The pirate ship used in the film was an abandoned barkentine called The Fremont, which had actually been used in the African slave trade and was seized by the United States government for participating in illegal activities.